 Ontario Regulation 170/03 requires that the Annual Summary Report list any requirements of the Safe Drinking Water Act (SDWA), the regulations under the SDWA or the drinking-water system's approval that the system failed to meet at any time during the period covered by the report.
-There were no non-compliances to report for 2019.
+There was one provisional adverse to report for 2020.